abhayraj08/Analog_Clock/README.md

 # Analog Clock

-It show Real Time and Date.
+It shows Real Time and Date.